A. SPADA reception center

 - Help you obtain the health insurance that asylum seekers have a right to (factsheet 6);

-- Provide you with special assistance (vouchers, food parcels) and direct you to the municipal reception service if necessary (CCAS or Municipal center for social action).
+- Provide you with special assistance (vouchers, food parcels) and direct you to the municipal reception service if necessary (Municipal center for social action (CCAS));

 The Spada has the obligation to help you, as this organization is financed by the government with a contract requiring it to fulfill certain tasks.
 If the Spada does not help you enough, after being registered by the Spada, you can contact an association which helps asylum seekers.

-5. Accompany and domicile beneficiaries of international protection
+5. Accompanying and domiciling beneficiaries of international protection

-Following the new contract bid made by the Ofii, the Spadas are also responsible for accompanying and domiciling beneficiaries of international protection.
+According to the new contract bid made by the Ofii, the Spadas are also responsible for accompanying and domiciling beneficiaries of international protection, which involves the asylum seekers who have been recognised as refugees.

-B. The centers of reception and examination of situations
+B. The Centers for reception and situation examination (CAES)

-In order to remedy the malfunctions of the reception procedure, the state set up a second system giving access to the asylum procedure which is spreading to the entire French territory.
-It’s composed of centers of reception and examination of situations (CAES).
-In some regions in particular in the Hauts-de-France and Ile-de-France, CAES have opened to provide shelter and an examination of the administrative situation as soon as possible, before directing asylum seekers, more or less quickly, towards housing depending on their administrative status (see the Cimade’s map to know their locations).
+In order to remedy the malfunctions of the reception procedure, the State set up a second system giving access to the asylum procedure which is being spread nationally.
+This second system is composed of the Centers for reception and situation examination (CAES).
+CAES have been opened to provide shelter and a quick examination of individual administrative situations, before directing asylum seekers, more or less rapidly, towards housing depending on their administrative status (see the Cimade’s map to know their locations).

 Partager cette page ?